 Jeera futures expected to trade higher: Angel Commodities

-According to Angel Commodities, expect Jeera futures expected to trade higher on anticipation of good export demand and diminishing supplies in physical market.
+According to Angel Commodities, expect Jeera futures expected to trade higher on good export demand and diminishing supplies in physical market.

 Angel Commodities' report on Jeera

-Jeera Jun futures jumped about 1.8% yesterday on anticipation of good physical demand.
-There is good physical and exports demand while the stocks in the Exchange warehouse are diminishing.
+Jeera Jun futures closed higher last week on good physical demand and reports of less carryover stocks.
+Moreover, exports demand is increasing while the stocks in the Exchange warehouse are diminishing.
 The jeera arrival in May is lower this year compared to last year.

 Outlook

-We expect Jeera futures expected to trade higher on anticipation of good export demand and diminishing supplies in physical market.
+We expect Jeera futures expected to trade higher on good export demand and diminishing supplies in physical market.

 For all commodities report, click here